tpank/hpc1819/report.md

 imag = cimag(solution) - cimag(roots[i]);

 5) How can the suggested precomputing of the exact values of the roots of the given polynomial accelerate any of these steps?
 (What do you think)
+The exact values of the roots can be precomputed by taking into account the periodicity of the sine and cosine functions.